 Sports organizations and administrators have to hold coaches and parents accountable.
 Their behavior needs to change.
 Plus pay referees more if they want to have enough people to officiate their games, Makeover said.

-But despite the looming fall season, there hasn’t been a systematic effort to pay referees better or reduce the amount of physical and verbal abuse officials are subjected to.
+Despite the looming fall season, there hasn’t been a systematic effort to pay referees better.
+Or reduce the amount of physical and verbal abuse officials are subjected to.
 The only solution in most cases is isolation efforts in certain club teams or school districts.

 “We’ve made it OK to treat officials who do a hard job like shit,” Barlow said.